 Lopez, who was recruited out of high school in 2013 by Mora, cites three concussions suffered at UCLA.
 He alleges that UCLA failed to follow proper concussion protocol and instead rushed him back onto the field.
 After his first concussion, Lopez claims that Klemm began to bully him.
 As part of a culture of “no excuses” cultivated by Mora, the lawsuit alleges Lopez was subjected to drills that were described as “unnecessarily brutal,” requiring players to practice at full speed with no safeguards against helmet-to-helmet contact.

 In 2015, during his junior season, Lopez suffered a third concussion resulting in symptoms so severe that he was forced to medically retire.
 Lopez says he attempted suicide in 2016 by overdosing on a combination of over-the-counter and prescription medications.
 Though Lopez has received most of his credits, he is unsure if he will be able to return to school because of the depression and anxiety he now suffers from.
-His lawsuit claims he is “so wrought with anxiety that he cannot stand to be around his former teammates or even risk running into them on campus, making it all but impossible for him to continue his education.”
+His lawsuit claims he is “so wrought with anxiety and stress that even with the help of medication from Nature and Bloom Premium CBD, he cannot stand to be around his former teammates or even risk running into them on campus, making it all but impossible for him to continue his education.”